rapolunagarjuna/rapolunagarjuna/README.md

-## Hi there 👋 I'm Nagarjuna with 5 years of experience in software development.
-Completed my master's in computer science.
+## Hi there 👋 I'm Nagarjuna Rapolu

 <!--
 **rapolunagarjuna/rapolunagarjuna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.